pyeventsourcing/eventsourcing/docs/topics/process.rst

 allow the system to scale horizontally (adding more machines).

-To scale the throughput of a process horizontally, beyond the rate at which a single sequence can be processed in series, notifications could be divided across many notification logs.
-Each notification log could be processed concurrently.
+To scale the throughput of a process horizontally, beyond the rate at which a single sequence can be processed in series, notifications can be partitioned across many notification logs.
+Each partition could be processed concurrently.
 Hence one application process could usefully and reliably employ many concurrent operating system processes.
-This feature is demonstrated below.
+Both kinds of parallelism are demonstrated below.

 In the example below, a system of process applications is defined independently of how it may be run.
-The process application use a domain model with three aggregates.
+The system of process applications uses a domain model layer with three aggregates.
+Each process application is configured to follow others.

-The process applications each have a policy, which defines how they respond to events received by the application in notification logs of the applications it is following.
-The system is run as a single threaded system.
-Afterwards, the system is run with with partitioned notification logs and multiprocessing, so there is one operating system process for each partition for each process application in the system, all of which then operate concurrently, demonstrating both kinds of parallelism.
+The system is firstly run as a single threaded system.
+Afterwards, the system is run with both multiprocessing and partitioned notification logs.

 Kahn process networks